copperwater/xNetHack/doc/xnh-changelog-10.0.md

   - Large dogs have a one-way grudge against Scorpius, so you can use Sirius to help attack him.
 - Ice devils and cold traps no longer strip temporary cold resistance.
+- Rangers have an 80% chance of escaping traps they created rather than the standard 20% chance.

 ### Interface changes